Why did I decide to use the VAC pattern in my project?

 Difference between VAC Pattern and Presentational Container Pattern

-pattern is a type of Presentational and Container component pattern, as it delegates the logic to the container component.
+The VAC pattern is a type of Presentational and Container component pattern, as it delegates the logic to the container component.

 However, the difference between the two patterns lies in whether the components can have View logic (UI functionality, state management) or not.